SameSalamander5710/DynamicFPSLimiter/README.md

     - When prompted, type Y to confirm the change
     - **NOTE!** It is generally not safe to allow this and run scripts off the internet.
 Read the contents of the .ps1 files here, and if satisfied, proceed.
     - If blocked, use 'Unblock-File -Path .\DynamicFPSLimit.ps1'  to unblock the script

+# To run the script:
+- To run the script, open 'DynamicFPSLimit.ps1' with PowerShell.
+  - If you open the script before starting the game, you might encounter an error.
+You can safely ignore this.
+  - Keep RTSS running in the background.
+  - Close the PowerShell window when you're done gaming.

+You can edit the script to disable printing the GPU usage and changes every second if you prefer.

 Handling Multiple GPUs:
   - If you have multiple GPUs, the script sums up total GPU utilization.